-- Delivering optimised maintenance programmes to improve the reliability and cost effectiveness of the road network. - Improving the resilience of the road network by identifying risks and implementing action plans to reduce the magnitude and impact of natural hazard events. - Developing a strategy for road maintenance and rehabilitation to minimise the impact of forestry harvest on the roading network. - Improving the safety of the road network through installing, upgrading or amending signage; removing roadside hazards; improving sightlines; traffic calming in schools; intersection upgrades; seal widening and safety barriers.
+- Delivering optimised maintenance programmes to improve the reliability and cost effectiveness of the road network. - Improving resilience of the road network by identifying risks and implementing action plans to reduce the magnitude and impact of natural hazard events. - Developing a strategy for road maintenance and rehabilitation to minimise the impact of forestry harvest on the roading network. - Improving the safety of the road network through installing, upgrading or amending signage, removing roadside hazards, improving sightlines, traffic calming in schools, intersection upgrades, seal widening and safety barriers.

 Due to the indicative reduction in funding from Waka Kotahi, the Council has reduced the capital spend for the first three years.
-This has the potential to decrease the level of service as Council is not able to complete the intended roading programme identified in the Roading Activity Management Plan.
+This has the potential impact to decrease levels of service as the Council is not able to complete the intended roading programme identified in the Roading Activity Management Plan.